boynux/boynux.github.com/_posts/2015-05-10-load-balancing-in-docker.md

 $ sudo usermod -aG docker $USER
 {% endhighlight %}

-Now re-login to your ssytem.
+Now re-login to your system.

-2. We need IPV kernel module on your **Docker Host** machines.
+2. We need IPVS kernel module on your **Docker Host** machine.
 In order to install that in Ubuntu issue the following command:

 {% highlight bash linenos %}
 $ sudo apt-get install ipvsadm